dwyl/flutter-bloc-tutorial/README.md

 ### [Bloc](https://bloclibrary.dev/#/coreconcepts?id=bloc)

-Let's start with the most "difficult" one.
+Let's start with the most "difficult" concept.
 Quoting `Bloc`'s docs:

 > A `Bloc` is a more advanced class